Smith’s providing comfort for the built environment

 At Smith’s we recognise that quality is about more than just the product, it’s an approach that runs throughout the business and is centred on meeting and exceeding customers’ expectations.
 Processes are constantly monitored and evaluated with a focus on continuous improvement.
 Manufacturing facilities are regularly appraised and meet the exacting standards of national approval boards such as UL, CSA and Kema.

-In 2017 Smith’s were assessed for the highly regarded ISO 9001 (2015) accreditation and passed the audit with no non-conformities and was accredited the new standard certification.
+In 2017 Smith’s was assessed for the highly regarded ISO 9001 (2015) accreditation and passed the audit with no non-conformities and was accredited the new standard certification.
 It brings Smith’s up to the latest standard and assuring our customers receive the best experience possible.

 The team at Smith’s have many years experience in managing and delivering major projects including high profile airport terminals, major national stadia, ground-up hospital trust projects, major BSF projects and MOD projects.
 We also have significant expertise and experience in trench heating and have a team who have over 25-years experience in the development and delivery of trench projects.